TheodoreDev/Game_for_English/README.md

 ### Executing program

-* How to run the program
+* Go with the cmd into the folder of the project;
-* Step-by-step bullets
+* Enter the command below;
 ```
-code blocks for commands
+py -3.9 main.py
 ```

 ## Help